UnexomWid/remem/docs/README.md

 this will no longer happen in any allocation function (`new[]`, `re::malloc`, `re::alloc`, `re::realloc` and `re::expand`).

-It's also possible to disable aligning only for `re::realloc`, by using the `REMEM_DISABLE_REALLOC_ALIGNING` macros.
-Note that if `REMEM_DISABLE_ALIGNING` is defined, it disables aligning for this function even if their macro is not defined (i.e. this macro only take effect when `REMEM_DISABLE_ALIGNING` is not defined).
+It's also possible to disable aligning only for `re::realloc`, by using the `REMEM_DISABLE_REALLOC_ALIGNING` macro.
+Note that if `REMEM_DISABLE_ALIGNING` is defined, it disables aligning for this function even if the macro is not defined (i.e. this macro only take effect when `REMEM_DISABLE_ALIGNING` is not defined).

 The `re::expand` function will grow the memory block size by a factor of `2`.
 However, the factor can be changed by defining the `REMEM_EXPAND_FACTOR` macro.